ciresdem/cudem/docs/regions.md

 # Regions (Spatial Management)

 **Regions** is the spatial management module within the CUDEM software suite.
-It provides a robust `Region` class and associated utilities to handle geographic bounding boxes, coordinate systems, and tiling logic.
+It provides a robust `Region` class and associated utilities to handle geographic bounding boxes, coordinate systems, and tiling.
 This module is fundamental to CUDEM's chunked processing architecture, defining the spatial extent of operations for modules like `fetches`, `waffles`, and `grits`.

-## Core Capabilities
+## Summary

-### 1. Unified Region Representation
+### Unified Region Representation

 The `Region` class standardizes spatial bounds across the suite.
 It stores more than just X/Y coordinates; it tracks data range (Z), weights (W), and uncertainty (U) limits: